 When you’re working in the US on the OPT extension of your F-1 study visa, it’s critical to remember that you only have a limited period in the country.
 While you may be aiming for a permanent position, that’s not what your passport says officially.

 Most banks and credit providers can only work with the information in your passport, which can make it difficult to secure enough credit for building credit history as an immigrant or international student in the US.
+Read this article on how changing jobs on OPT visa can impact your overall profile.

 If your passport says you need to leave the country in three years, it’s going to be very difficult to find someone willing to extend an auto loan that spans five years.
 How will they find you after you leave the country?
 Will they need to deal with the hassle of liquidating that asset to recoup their funds?